UX Design Course: Paris

 What does student success look like for this course?

-While our Paris campus is new, our evening and 1-week courses have an 98% completion rate and consistently earn an average 59 net promoter score.
+In 2021, on the French Campus, our evening and 1-week courses have an average of 65% completion rate and consistently earn an average +89 Net Promoter Score*.

 What are the professional backgrounds of user experience design students?